bumbleshoot/automate-habitica/README.md

 You're all done!
 If you need to change the settings or uninstall the script at some point, follow the steps below.

 ## Changing the Settings
+1. [Click here](https://script.google.com/home) to see a list of your scripts.
+If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
+Then click on "My Projects" in the main menu on the left.
+2. Click on "Automate Habitica".
-1. Edit the settings (`const`s) to your liking.
+3. Edit the settings (`const`s) to your liking.
-2. Click the "Save project" button near the top of the page (looks like a floppy disk).
+4. Click the "Save project" button near the top of the page (looks like a floppy disk).
-3. Click the blue "Deploy" button near the top of the page, then click "Manage deployments".
+5. Click the blue "Deploy" button near the top of the page, then click "Manage deployments".
-4. Click the "Edit" button (looks like a pencil).
+6. Click the "Edit" button (looks like a pencil).
 Under "Version", select "New version".
-5. Click the "Deploy" button, then the "Done" button.
+7. Click the "Deploy" button, then the "Done" button.
-6. Click the drop-down menu to the right of the "Debug" button, near the top of the page.
+8. Click the drop-down menu to the right of the "Debug" button, near the top of the page.
 Select "install" from the drop-down.
-7. Click the "Run" button to the left of the "Debug" button.
+9. Click the "Run" button to the left of the "Debug" button.
 Wait for it to say "Execution completed".

 ## Uninstalling the Script
+1. [Click here](https://script.google.com/home) to see a list of your scripts.
+If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
+Then click on "My Projects" in the main menu on the left.
+2. Click on "Automate Habitica".
-1. Click the drop-down menu to the right of the "Debug" button, near the top of the page.
+3. Click the drop-down menu to the right of the "Debug" button, near the top of the page.
 Select "uninstall" from the drop-down.
-2. Click the "Run" button to the left of the "Debug" button.
+4. Click the "Run" button to the left of the "Debug" button.
 Wait for it to say "Execution completed".
-3. Click the blue "Deploy" button near the top of the page, then click "Manage deployments".
+5. Click the blue "Deploy" button near the top of the page, then click "Manage deployments".
-4. Click the "Archive" button (looks like a box with a down arrow inside).
+6. Click the "Archive" button (looks like a box with a down arrow inside).
 Then click the "Done" button.

 ## Contact
 :grey_question: Questions: [https://github.com/bumbleshoot/automate-habitica/discussions/categories/q-a](https://github.com/bumbleshoot/automate-habitica/discussions/categories/q-a)